hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

 ## "Out of the Box" Tests
 ### The Tests
 This is a brief set of tests to compare languages "out of the box" Unicode capabilities.
-Thanks to [Musing Mortoray" blog article] (http://mortoray.com/2013/11/27/the-string-type-is-broken/#comments) and the comments which provided a base for these tests.
+Thanks to ["Musing Mortoray" blog article] (http://mortoray.com/2013/11/27/the-string-type-is-broken/) and the comments which provided a base for these tests.

 In this context, "out of the box" means capabilities either built-in to the language or its standard libraries that are supplied with the language.
 (I.E. No additional downloads).
 ```